Stage 3 - Specifying Question Logic and Piped Text

 where X is the index number of the message from the lastPage variable.

-This line states that when the app gets to the last question of participant setup, it should schedule all notifications (which we will learn to do in Stage 5), then render the last page, and then list all the IDs of the notifications that have been scheduled.
+This line states that when the app gets to the last question of participant setup, it should schedule all notifications (which we will learn to do in Stage 5), then render the last page,

 To specify which end-of-questionnaire message participants receive when they complete the entire questionnaire, you will have customize the last line of the recordResponse function: